Till, bruised and bitten to the bone

 - It also helps that it is relatively easy to train someone to use a spear effectively, as opposed to weapons like swords.
 To give you some idea, a decent spearman can be trained in six weeks.
 A half-decent swordsman would take a minimum of six months.

 - Ironically, when measuring the time taken to master the sword and spear, it's generally accepted in the martial arts community that mastering the sword takes less time.
 Strange.
 But spear tactics were much simpler in numbers.
 That's because martial artists use spears differently than soldiers do.
-A martial artist trains to fight one-on-one or several-on-one battles, under which circumstances a spear is an awkward weapon; it's tricky to manipulate and is useless if your opponent gets inside it.
+A martial artist trains to fight one-on-one or several-on-one battles, under which circumstances a spear is an awkward weapon; it's tricky to manipulate and is useless if your opponent gets inside it, although getting inside a trained spear-user's reach without suffering crippling or fatal stab wounds is harder than one might think.
 A soldier trains to stand in line, obey orders, have discipline and not have to defend himself from more than one direction—unless his formation has crumbled, at which point he's got much larger problems than the fact that he doesn't know how to use his spear in single combat.

 - The Ancient Greeks used the dory for their phalanxes of hoplites; later the Macedonian phalangites under Philip II and Alexander the Great used the sarissa, a double-length version.
 Hoplites along with the spears and large shields made for their tight formations were impossible to beat head-on, except against other hoplites, causing hoplites to dominate Greek battlefields for hundreds of years - battles amongst Greeks at this time generally took place on open ground and had few casualties, tending to essentially end after one side's formation wavered and broke ranks, who would then flee en-mass.